 I wasn't offered HEERF funding.
 Why?

-We received limited funding from the U.S. Department of Education for HEERF, and federal guidance requires institutions to award funds to students with exceptional financial need, which is determined by your financial aid application.
+We received limited funding from the U.S. Department of Education for HEERF III, and federal guidance requires institutions to award funds to students with exceptional financial need, which is determined by your financial aid application.

-For the initial distribution in March, we used a number of factors to determine eligibility.
+For the automatic distribution in August, we used a number of factors to determine eligibility.
 For undergraduates, we used primarily the expected family contribution.
-For graduate students, we used the expected family contribution (as determined by the FAFSA), an enrollment level greater than 4 credits, and loan borrowing.
+For graduate students, we used the expected family contribution (as determined by the FAFSA), an enrollment level greater than 8 credits, and loan borrowing.

 Will HEERF funding affect my financial aid?